 Diathesis Stress Model vs Differential Susceptibility Hypothesis

-In DSH, sensitive people are more susceptible to both positive and negative conditions, for better and for worse.
-Hence, the susceptible characteristics are not liabilities, but plasticity traits8.
+It states that some individuals are more susceptible to both positive and negative conditions, in a for-better-and-for-worse manner.
+Hence, susceptible characteristics are not liabilities, but plasticity traits8.

 The Origin of Developmental Theories